PaulMASNY/DC_Assignment/CodeBook.md

 an age bracket of 19-48 years.
 Each person performed six activities :
 (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
-Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+Using its embedded accelerometer and gyroscope, they captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
+The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 The experiments have been video-recorded to label the data manually.

-**Any other details on data collection can be found here :**
+**Any other details on data collection and units can be found here :**

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones